Ecological-Complexity-Lab/infomap_ecology_package/docs/index.md

-**Updated: 2020-07-23**
+**Updated: 2020-08-15**

-This site is the technical extension of the paper _A dynamical perspective to community detection in ecological networks_.
-We detail here the Infomap commands and R code that we use in the examples that are presented in the paper.
-In this page we present some general functions and Infomap arguments that are relevant for all the examples.
-Then for each example in the paper we have a separate Wiki page here, which includes the Infomap commands and R code relevant to reproduce the example.
+This site is an extension of the paper _A dynamic perspective to modularity in ecological networks using Infomap_.
+It contains installation instructions and very detailed Infomap commands and R code that we use in the examples that are presented in the paper.
+Infomap is a very rich implementation of the map equation, fully covered in [https://www.mapequation.org/](https://www.mapequation.org/).
+In this knowledge base we present what is most relevant for ecological network analysis and the R package `infomapecology`.
+The package is a convenient interface to use Infomap within R and to santdardize network data structures for a better workflow with other package such as igraph and bipartite.
+We will be updating this knowledge base with every improvement of `infomapecology`.

-* The full R code including the code used to produce plots as well as the data sets, can be found in this repository in the file `infomap_ecology_main.R`.
-* We have created the R package [infomapecology](https://github.com/Ecological-Complexity-Lab/infomap_ecology_package) to facilitate the use of Infomap with R. **However, in this Wiki we still specify the arguments that go into Infomap's standalone file.**
-* Infomap's standalone can also be run online [here](https://www.mapequation.org/infomap/).

 # Installation of Infomap and infomapecology
-Install Infomap and infomapecology as specified in the <a href="https://ecological-complexity-lab.github.io/infomap_ecology_package/installation">installation instructions.
+Install Infomap and infomapecology as specified [here](https://ecological-complexity-lab.github.io/infomap_ecology_package/installation).

-# Basics
+# Infomap's basics
 The basics of Infomap's input and output are [here](https://ecological-complexity-lab.github.io/infomap_ecology_package/infomapbasics).

-# Examples
+# Examples from the paper

 * [Bipartite monolayer network example](https://ecological-complexity-lab.github.io/infomap_ecology_package/bipartite)
 * [Monolayer directed network with hierarchical structure](https://ecological-complexity-lab.github.io/infomap_ecology_package/monolayer_heirarchical)